 The SRY gene, short for Sex-determining Region Y gene, is best described as the master switch for male sex determination in mammals, including humans.
-It resides on the Y chromosome and plays a pivotal role in initiating the cascade of events that lead to the development of testes in an embryo.
+It resides on the Y chromosome and plays a critical role in initiating the cascade of events that lead to the development of testes in an embryo.
 This singular gene dictates whether an individual will develop along the male or female developmental pathway.

 Introduction to Sex Determination